ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ## New installation scripts

 These scripts are essential for unlocking all the new features exclusive to version 2.0.
 The scripts require an x86-64 Linux environment.
-If Linux is not installed on your PC, you can use a live Linux environment on a bootable USB drive, [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install), or a virtual machine.
+If Linux is not installed on your PC, you can use a live Linux environment on a bootable USB drive, Windows users can also use [Windows Subsystem for Linux (WSL)](https://gist.github.com/Dam-0/de0d41eeabea2aac6eb84fb3bbf433f1).
 Debian-based distributions using `apt`, Arch-based distributions using `pacman`, and Fedora-based distributions using `dnf` are supported.
 You will require a HDD/SSD for your PS2 that is larger than 200 GB, ideally 500 GB or larger.
 I highly recommend a SSD for better performance.
 You can connect the HDD/SSD to your PC either directly via SATA or using a USB adapter.

 ## Video Tutorial: